Kastel Fortress: Description

-From the inners side of the walls, three arsenals are attached, and the walls there are 6,5 meters in width.
+From the inners side of the walls, three arsenals are attached, and the walls there are 6.5 meters in width.
 The fort was built out of rectangular chiseled stone, set upon each other in variety of ways and tied together with mortar.
 Alongside the walls, there are three tucked in rectangular towers.

 A sconce was a part of the defensive system of the fort.
-It was about 20-30 meters wide and it surrounded Kastel from all sides, except alongside Vrbas, making it almost seem like the fort was on an island.
+It was about 20–30 meters wide and it surrounded Kastel from all sides, except alongside Vrbas, making it almost seem like the fort was on an island.
 Today, the sconce is buried.
 Alongside the walls, there used to be secret underground passages.

-The main casemate of the fort was 80 meter long and 15 meters wide.
+The main casemate of the fort was 80 meters long and 15 meters wide.

 On the sandy beach of Vrbas, two well hidden and masked wells were dug up.
-River water used to flow in them, filtered trough layers of sand.
+River water used to flow in them, filtered through layers of sand.
 Masked steps led to the "big well" and to get to the "small well", one would use doors in the wall.

 The historical area- Kastel Fortress was declared a national monument of Bosnia and Herzegovina.